 We partner with a 501c3 non-profit education center in Dexter, OR called Lost Valley Education and Event Center (www.lostvalley.org).
-Classes and volunteer opportunities are offered through Lost Valley, as well as planting native edible plants into their nature sanctuary on an annual basis.
+Tours, classes, and volunteer opportunities are offered through Lost Valley, as well as planting native edible plants into their nature sanctuary on an annual basis.

-Unlike most other nurseries in the region, we are committed to growing organically.
-While we can’t always control practices of nurseries that we source some of our plants from, we make sure to keep our on-site practices free of chemical fertilizers and biocides of any kind.
+Unlike most other nurseries in the region, we are committed to growing organically as much as possible.
+While we can’t always control practices of nurseries that we source some of our plants from, we only use organic amendments and sprays in our nursery.
 In addition, we go beyond organic standards by using soil building techniques like compost teas and mycorrhizal inoculants.

 Cow Manure and Pulp Pots

 We love reducing our contributions to the world-wide plastic problem.
 There are miles-wide places in the Pacific Ocean where the only thing to be found is plastic.
 Some of that plastic comes from brittle shreds of disposable plastic pots that are built to degrade within one season (or even before).
 We don’t want to saddle you with that trash, so when we ship plants we use pots made of cow manure that you can plant directly in the ground!
 Once in the ground, these pots break down rapidly and offer free fertilizer to your plant.
 Saving the Earth, one less plastic pot at a time!